hamiltonleemark/testbed/docs/installation.rst

 Client Installation on Ubuntu 14.04
 -----------------------------------

-Here are the required steps to setup testbed on both client and server for Ubuntu 14.04.
+Here are the required steps to setup testbed on both a client and a server for Ubuntu 14.04.

 #. sudo apt-get install python-pip python-yaml